 The Barclaycard Arrival Plus World Elite Mastercard represents a surprisingly good everyday value, offering benefits only seen in top end cards for a lower-end annual fee.
 As a beginner, you can’t go wrong with this card.
 But if you’re deciding between this card and the Citi ThankYou Premier, we’d recommend you go with the Citi ThankYou Premier card.

-Like the Barclaycard Arrival Plus card, Venture from Capital One also offers double miles for every dollar spent (valued at 1 cents per mile in redemption value).
+Like the Barclaycard Arrival Plus card, Venture from Capital One also offers double miles for every dollar spent (valued at 1 cent per mile in redemption value).
 On top of that, the card is the only one on our list that also offers a $100 credit towards TSA Pre-Check or Global Entry membership.

 But the biggest surprise is that you can earn 10x miles when you book and pay for your hotel stay through Hotels.com, using a special link.
 You can stack it with Hotels.com’s Rewards program, which offers the 11th night you book for free calculated as a rebate of the average price of the previous 10 nights booked.